Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Instead, you have to get on a bus to Trikala, a small town located near Kalampaka and Meteora, and then get on another bus from Trikala to Kalampaka.

-There are several buses (or ktels as locals call them) going from Athens to Trikala daily.
+Several buses (or ktels as locals call them) go from Athens to Trikala daily.

-The journey lasts approximately 5 hours and we would recommend booking your tickets at the bus station to avoid mistakes.
+The journey lasts approximately 5 hours, and we would recommend booking your tickets at the bus station to avoid mistakes.
 You will almost always find a place on the bus.
-We recommend you to read our detailed guide on how to get around Athens.
+We recommend you read our detailed guide on how to get around Athens.

 Athens to Meteora With a Group Guided Tour